Espantalho2017/Flatiron-Phase-1-Project/notes.md

 -[x] Find Link Budget Equations to do the calculations

 - # To Do 8/6
-- [] Finish adding Link Budget equation to functions
+- [x] Finish adding the real Link Budget equation to functions
+- [x] Output C/N and other Link Budget calculations to web site